 Reiki is a powerful supplement for massage therapists and other bodyworkers to have in their toolkit.
 Reiki can be offered as a healing session on its own.
 Or a massage therapist can integrate Reiki healing energy into his/her massage sessions to enhance the healing process and encourage deep relaxation.

-Each Reiki class completed qualifies the NCBTMB practitioner for 6 CE hours.
+Reiki 1 class qualifies the NCBTMB practitioner for 6 CE hours.

 Janice Lodato is approved by the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) as a continuing education Approved Provider.
 Provider # 451704-11